Last Updated on

 Primary Integration is the most basic, primitive level of development.
 This level is driven by the first factor, with the satisfaction of basic needs and desires as the individual’s only concerns.
-Those at this level (generally young children) have no need for deep or meaningful relationships with others, and disregard empathy, sympathy, or any acknowledgement of the needs and concerns of others (Bailey, 2010).
+Those at this level (generally young children) have no need for deep or meaningful relationships with others, and disregard empathy, sympathy, or any acknowledgment of the needs and concerns of others (Bailey, 2010).

 Level Two – Unilevel Disintegration

 Level two is governed by the second factor and focused on conformity and social comparison.
 In this level, the individual is concerned with “fitting in” and is easily influenced by their social group.
-Some individuals at this level will begin to question the values and beliefs imposed upon them by their social group, and will begin the process of discovering their own personal values and beliefs.
+Some individuals at this level will begin to question the values and beliefs imposed upon them by their social group and will begin the process of discovering their own personal values and beliefs.

 Level Three –Multilevel Disintegration